 Many of the most obvious stamps of people in the landscape come through our built development and the settlements where most people live.
 The settlements contribute to our sense of place and to the quality of life for those who live in and visit them.
-Built development elsewhere in the countryside can either enhance or detract from the quality of landscape depending on its design and siting.

-This five-year outcome would help deliver the National Outcomes marked green.
+Built development elsewhere in the countryside can either enhance This five-year outcome would help deliver the National Outcomes marked green.